Ekuaappiah/cardio-risk-predictor/README.md

 ## 📌 Overview

-This project leverages machine learning techniques to predict whether an individual is likely to develop heart disease based on various clinical and demographic attributes.
+This project applies machine learning algorithms to predict the presence of heart disease in individuals using clinical and demographic data.
+The primary goal is to provide a reliable tool for early identification of at-risk patients, aiding clinical decision-making.

 Dataset used: **[Heart Disease Dataset on Kaggle](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data)**
 Includes features like age, sex, chest pain type, blood pressure, cholesterol levels, and ECG results.